How to Professionalize Your Home Office in 2021

 For businesses transitioning to hybrid working in 2021, it will become imperative that the meeting room facilitates hybrid meetings, allowing attendees to join in-person and via video-conference.

 Our Launcher meeting room solution creates full video-conferencing interoperability by integrating with MS Exchange and Google to support Zoom, Teams, Skype for Business, GoToMeeting, Google Meet, Lifesize, and Webex.
-Launcher’s room calendar picks up scheduled calls and meetings, whatever the platform.
-Simply tap a button to start or join your calls.
+Launcher’s room calendar picks up scheduled calls and meetings, whatever the platform – making it easy and stress-free to launch your calls.